 The corresponding interpolation keywords are listed below and illustrated in the next figures.
 Note that the interpolation can be different for each successive pair of breakpoints.
 These interpolation methods are also available for NIM (but NIM includes a richer set of interpolation types).

 '''

 "back"

-"back_in"
+"back in"

 "back_in_out"

 "back_out"

 "bounce"

-"bounce_in_out"
+"bounce in"

+"bounce in out"

 "bounce_out"

 "circ"

 "circ_in"

+"circ in out"

 "circ_out"

 "cubic"

-"cubic"

 "cubic_in"

+"cubic in out"

+"cubic_out"

+"elastic"

+"elastic_in"

+"elastic_in_out"

+"elastic_out"

 '''